As Bahamas Turn To Recovery, U.S. Worries About China Stepping In To Help

 The United States is not only concerned about the Bahamian people, but also the national security implications if China steps in to help fill the country's vast needs, according to current and former U.S. officials.

-The Islands of the Bahamas are just 50 miles off the coast of Florida, raising concerns about the potential for such a powerful economic and political adversary to gain a greater foothold in such close proximity.
+Parts of the Bahamas are only about 50 miles off the coast of Florida, raising concerns about the potential for such a powerful economic and political adversary to gain a greater foothold in such close proximity.

 The Trump administration officially says it is focused right now on the Bahamas' immediate recovery.
 But U.S. officials tell NPR on background that they're also concerned about the long-term impact, including security implications, of China's presence in the region.
 Former officials echo those concerns.